Kunstmaan/KunstmaanAdminBundle/Resources/doc/SetupAnalyticsDashboard.md

 Go to http://cloud.google.com/console and log in with a Google account.
 You can use an existing account or create a new one especially for your app.
 Start by creating a new project.
 Once the project is created, you’ll have to enable access for the Analytics API.
 Go to the APIs & Auth section, and select the APIs tab.
 Search the list for the Analytics API, and enable it by pressing the button on the right.

 Now go to the Credentials tab in the APIs & Auth section.
 You’ll have to create both a client ID and an API key.
 Start with the client ID, select “web application” and press create.
 We’ll add an authorized redirect URI later.
-Now create a new key en choose “browser key”.
+Now create a new key and choose “browser key”.
 Leave the whitelist blank and press “create”.
 Be sure to keep the console open for a while.

 *Google analytics*